billthefarmer/blog/blog/content/post/download-playlist-video.md

     - curl
 ---

+This has been superceded by [youtube-dl][4], which seems to work on most video sites.

 Since I wrote [Download streamed video][1] video web sites have upped their game to stop downloading.
 One of the techniques used is to use a [M3U][2] playlist and a complicated set of parameters.
 Other